Drinking Diet Soda During Pregnancy: Good Or Bad?

 In general, soda contains empty calories and contributes nothing of any benefit to the maternal diet except hydration.
 And water is best for hydration.

-So, if you drink soda, choose a diet-decaffeinated soda in moderation.
+If you drink soda, choose a diet-decaffeinated soda in moderation.
 Choose diet soda only with the awareness that it is not without its potential risks, which are just now being seen in research.

 Frequently Asked Questions